S. 1625, the "SECURE Notarization Act of 2021"

 State legislatures have been and continue to be the venue for further legislative activity since state statutes require amendments to allow the use of electronic documents for business transactions.

 As electronic signatures become more widely accepted, there has been a shift in focusing on electronic closings, electronic notaries, remote notaries, and electronic recordings, which are primarily regulated at the state level.
 NAR will continue to work closely with Federal agencies, lenders, and other industry leaders to promote more efficient and cost effective processes in real estate transactions.

-S.3533, The Securing and Enabling Commerce Using Remote and Electronic Notarization Act of 2020 (“SECURE”), was introduced in the U.S. Senate on March 18, 2020, and it would authorize every notary in the United State to perform RONs, require tamper-evident technology in electronic notarizations, and provide fraud prevention through use of multifactor authentication.
+S.3533 - The Securing and Enabling Commerce Using Remote and Electronic Notarization Act of 2020 (“SECURE”), introduced in the 116th Congress (2019-2020), would authorize every notary in the United State to perform RONs, required tamper-evident technology in electronic notarizations and provided fraud prevention through use of multifactor authentication.